Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/README.md

 `pip install torchdiffeq`

-## Examples
+## Adversarial Examples Generating

 To save running time, only two randomly generated speechs from the open source corpus Tedlium were selected during this test.

 ### Implemention of [IMP ASR Attack](https://arxiv.org/abs/1903.10346) against ASR System DeepSpeech

-First add a custom voice attack method to the corpus, i.e. please try to run the command `python model/Attack_WER.py --attack IMP_ASR_Attack` to check the WER of 2 speechs without any defenses.
+First you can add a custom voice attack method to the corpus, i.e., please try to run the command `python model/Attack_WER.py --attack IMP_ASR_Attack` to check the WER of 2 speechs without any defenses.

 #### If you run the command above correctly, you will get the following results: